Cindy Ball-Malone: Boise State

 On August 29, 2014, Ball-Malone was announced as the new head coach of the Boise State softball program.

 UCF

+UCF Softball Coach Cindy Ball-Malone during a home game with Buffalo, 2-8-26.

 On June 27, 2018, Ball-Malone was announced as the new head coach of the UCF softball program.

 The 2022 season, under Ball-Malone, UCF won a conference regular season and tournament title.
 Central Florida would also advance to their first ever NCAA Super Regional after downing Michigan in the Orlando Regional Final.
 Following the successful 2022 season, Ball-Malone's contract was extended through 2027 on July 22 of 2022.
 She has also been tasked with continuing the program's success in a new conference in 2024, after UCF agreed to a move to join the Big 12 Conference.

 Team USA

 On March 4, 2019, Ball-Malone was selected to serve as an assistant coach for the USA Junior National Team.

+Utah Talons

+On March 30, 2026, Ball-Malone was announced as head coach of the Utah Talons of the Athletes Unlimited Softball League (AUSL).

-Honors and personal life
+Personal life

-Ball-Malone was inducted into the Pacific Hall of Fame in 2014.
-She had had her jersey No. 9 retired by the school as well.